Superconducting instabilities in a spinful Sachdev-Ye-Kitaev model: Effective action

-with the variance $\sigma^2 \equiv \langle | J_{ijkl} |^2 \rangle = J^2/8N^3$, and where we defined
+with the variance $\sigma^2 \equiv \overline{ | J_{ijkl} |^2} = J^2/8N^3$, and where we defined

 with the imaginary time dependence of the Grassmann fields implied.
-Expanding this term and replacing $\sum_{i<j;k<l} \rightarrow \frac{1}{4} \sum_{i,j,k,l}$, the second term in Eq.~\ref{eq:effective_action} becomes
+Expanding this term and replacing $\sum_{i<j;k<l} \rightarrow \frac{1}{4} \sum_{ijkl}$, the second term in Eq.~\ref{eq:effective_action} becomes

-Here we see the fundamental difference with the coupled cSYK model solution in the presence of a unitary symmetry~\cite{Sahoo2020, Klebanov2020}: the disorder average yields anomalous terms of the form $\sum_i c_{i \up}^\dagger c^\dagger_{i \down}$.
+Expanding this product, one sees the fundamental difference with the solution of coupled cSYK models in the presence of a unitary symmetry~\cite{Sahoo2020, Klebanov2020}: the disorder average yields anomalous terms of the form $\sum_i c_{i \up}^\dagger c^\dagger_{i \down}$.
 These terms will lead to spontaneous breaking of the global U(1) symmetry if they develop a finite expectation value in the saddle-point solutions.